dahead/stasigen/README.md

 Thanks go out to:

-- xooxf the author of [Markdig](https://github.com/xoofx/markdig) the markdown parser I used.
+- xoofx the author of [Markdig](https://github.com/xoofx/markdig) the markdown parser I used.

 ## Compilation